neilmillard/neilmillard.github.io/_posts/2022-04-12-platform-as-a-service.md

 For instance, paying for AWS Lambda at scale is more expensive that the EC2 instances by a long way.
 There are of course payment structures that can reduce this bill (AWS Billing fun), but it might still be worth it to not have the server maintenance issues.

-Do you need a platform of your own, or just a team of infrastructure guys enabling self-service to your developer teams.
+Do you need a platform of your own, or just a team of infrastructure guys enabling self-service to your developer teams?

-In DevOps style, a dev team including infrastructure knowledge works well too.
+One of my customers runs over 900 microservices on AWS.
+They have invested in building a platform team.
+This is a dedicated team of engineers to build and run their platform, inspired by Heroku, and utilising Lambda and ECS (Elastic Container Service)

+Alternatively, in DevOps style, another customer has several developer teams including infrastructure knowledge, working as a cross discipline team.

 So in summary, it depends.
 For a quick start, it might be the way to go with an established PaaS listed above.
 But you might be paying for features you don't need.

+If you want to know more, [contact my team](/contact/index.html) or check out my [book](/book/index.html).